-- Conservatory and cafe to close for essential repairs
+- Conservatory and cafe reopening delayed to summer 2019

 Since 2016, Huddersfield Croquet Club have been playing matches and practising on the lower bowling green in the park.
 New members are welcome and the Club run an open session on the first Sunday of the month from 2pm (up to September 3) when anyone can come along and have a go.
 All the equipment is provided, you just need to wear trainers or other flat shoes.
 The Club also runs weekly coaching sessions on the lower green on Tuesday evenings at 6.30pm – again new players are welcome.

 Normally there is one green available for casual bowling but occasionally the Croquet Club hold internal competitions which involve use of both the bowling greens all day.
 Competitions this year are on Sunday 23 July, Sunday 13 August and Sunday 1 October.